jonyclee/UCB-Data-Bootcamp-Project_1-Cryptocurrencies-vs.-Stocks-/README.md

 ##### Results
 ***
-We found a strong corrleation between the crpytocurrencies and the stocks
+We found a strong correlation between the cryptocurrencies and the stocks
 * BTC and AMD: r=0.68
 * BTC and NVDA: r=0.88
 * BTC and ETH: r=0.94